rdpoor/jsmn/README.md

 * highly portable (tested on x86/amd64, ARM, AVR)
 * about 200 lines of code
 * extremely small code footprint
-* API contains only 2 functions
+* The main API contains only 2 functions
 * no dynamic memory allocation
 * incremental single-pass parsing
 * library code is covered with unit-tests